georgebro/VideoPlayer/README.md

 # Android Video Player
-# Displaing all format of video
+# Displaying all of the video formats